rndlabs/cow-docs/docs/6_cow-sdk/1_intro.md

 ### First, lets introduce CoW Swap and CoW Protocol <a href="#get-started" id="get-started"></a>

-CoW Swap is a Decentralized Application (DApp) and Protocol allowing users to **exchange digital assets directly (peer-to-peer) and via existing trading decentralized exchanges**.
+CoW Swap is a Decentralized Application (DApp) and Protocol allowing users to **exchange digital assets directly (peer-to-peer) and via existing trading decentralised exchanges**.

 Its novel design maximizes trade efficiency and provides a competitive way to ensure best prices.